Tibetan Clothing and Diverse Tibetan Dress Culture

 - by Catherine

-- Last Updated: 2020-07-10
+- Last Updated: 2022-07-18

 Tibetans are one of the oldest ethnic groups in China and South Asia.
 As the indigenous people of the Qinghai-Tibet Plateau, they've not only left previous cultural heritage including literature, music, dance, painting, sculpture, architectural art, etc. but also passed down the splendid Tibetan folk culture from generation to generation.
-Tibetans are an integration of the indigenous people of the Tibetan Plateau and a part of the ancient Qiang ethnic people.
+Tibetans are an integration of the indigenous people of the Tibetan Plateau and a part of the ancient Qiang ethnic group.
 Staying on the roof of the world with high terrain, cold climate, and harsh natural conditions, Tibetan people live by livestock husbandry and agriculture.
 All these ecological environment and lifestyle determine their clothing form.
 The basic clothing features of the Tibetan ancestors are heavy and warm, fat waist, and long sleeve robes.
-According to historical data, as early as the 11th century BC, the basic characteristics of modern Tibetan clothing had come into being.
-Tibetan clothing culture is rich in connotation and diversity, with certain structural features, differences in levels and regions, and some specific rules.
+According to historical data, as early as the 11th century BC, the basic characteristics of Tibetan clothing had come into being.
+Traditional Tibetan clothing is rich in connotation and diversity, with certain structural features, differences in levels and regions, and some specific rules.

-1. Le Gui (labor dress)
+1. Le Gui

 As the climate changes throughout the year, so does the labor clothing.

-In spring and summer, Tibetan people generally wear inside a short shirt of cotton or white silk inlay brocade, with large left and a small right front part, and wear a robe sewn by cotton and wool with round collar and wide sleeves (called Chu Ba in Tibetan).
+In spring and summer, Tibetan people generally wear a short shirt of cotton or white silk inlay brocade inside, with a large left and a small right front part, and wear a robe sewn by cotton and wool with round collar and wide sleeves (called Chu Ba in Tibetan).
 Then use a colorful belt (about 2 meters long, about 20cm wide seven-color striped wool long belt) to tie Chu Ba in the waist.
 The two sleeves are crossed and tied at the back of the waist, forming a bag at the waist for carrying things.
 The trousers are wide around the waist, crotch, and bottom.
-And the boots are short and the hat is felt.
+And the boots are short and the hat is in felt.

 In autumn and winter, the labor clothes are all made of leather or artificial fleece.
 Chu Ba is also made of wool or sheepskin.
 Wear a leather cap with ear protectors, and high boots or self-made leather shoes.

-2. Zhui Gui (formal dress)
+2. Zhui Gui